hydra-language/hydra/grammar.md

 4\.
 Memory
 -----------

-Memory works in a little bit of a complicated way.
+Memory would workin in a little bit of a complicated way. \
-The idea is RAII for stack allocated items (Resource Aqcuistion Is Initialization) and ARC (Automatic Reference Counting) for heap allocated items.
+The idea is RAII for stack allocated items (Resource Aqcuistion Is Initialization) and ARC (Automatic Reference Counting) for heap allocated items. \

 The idea behind this is to eliminate the need for a super strict borrow checker like Rust has, whilst having memory safety without a garbage collector.